 The Carrack is an artist-centered, volunteer-run, zero-commission art space in downtown Durham, North Carolina that hosts short, rapidly rotating exhibitions, performances, workshops, and creative gatherings.
 The Carrack is devoted to providing creative opportunities for artists who are::

 - experimenting and seeking a departure from an established art practice

 - producing work that is radical in content and/or imagery

 - creating temporal, site-specific work

-- seeking a central gathering space unbounded by discipline, age, class, race, gender or other identities
+- seeking a central gathering space and community unbounded by discipline, age, class, race, gender or other identities